 This is in part caused by the reluctance of physicians to prescribe a testosterone replacement treatment, due to the narrow constraints mandated by the Food and Drug Administration (FDA).

 Critics of testosterone replacement therapy often insist that the marketing of the product by pharmaceutical companies has created a demand for a product that is at best unnecessary, and at worst, harmful.

 However, the numbers don’t support this.
 In 2012, drug companies spent approximately $1.6 billion in the United States.
 This pales in comparison to the $19.7 billion dedicated to marketing statin drugs, and the $4.3 billion spent on erectile dysfunction drugs.

-Furthermore, when the studies are carefully examined, all-too-often they have a serious flaw: as mentioned earlier, most studies measure the level of total testosterone, rather than free testosterone, also known as bio-available testosterone.
+Furthermore, when the studies are carefully examined, all-too-often they have a severe flaw: as mentioned earlier, most studies measure the level of total testosterone, rather than free testosterone, also known as bio-available testosterone.

 The bottom line?
 This approach has resulted in far too much needless suffering for men with Low-T. But things are finally changing.
 Many men undergoing TRT are suffering from age-associated hypogonadism, not primary or secondary hypogonadism.

 In the past, many men with age-associated hypogonadism were told they did not meet the standard definition of the disease.
 This resulted in problems obtaining insurance re-reimbursements and issues with regulatory agencies.

 But with the growing awareness of the long-term consequences of Low-T, attitudes are changing….much for the better.

 Studies Confirm the Benefits of Testosterone Replacement Therapy